dyzhuu/personal-companion-bot-workshop/README.md

 <img width="800px" src="./images/permissions.jpeg">

-You can now copy and paste the generated URL into your Discord server.
+You can now copy and paste the generated URL into your browser to add it to your Discord server.
 Click on the link to authorize the bot.

 ### Step 3.2: OpenAi Api key